fastapi/fastapi/docs/en/docs/features.md

     * And validators allow complex data schemas to be clearly and easily defined, checked and documented as JSON Schema.
     * You can have deeply **nested JSON** objects and have them all validated and annotated.
 * **Extendible**:
-    * Pydantic allows custom data types to be defined or you can extend validation with methods on a model decorated with the validator decorator.
+    * Pydantic allows custom data types to be defined, or you can extend validation with methods on a model decorated with the validator decorator.
 * 100% test coverage.